N-female to U.FL Cable: 3-in 4-in 6-in 8-in 10-in 12-in 14-in 20-inch

 Coaxial Cable Options for our U.FL to N-female cables:

-- 1.13mm mini-coaxial cable (Impedance: 50 Ohms): This is a very thin and flexible cable, with a black jacket.
+- (Impedance: 50 Ohms): This is a very thin and flexible cable, with a black jacket.
 When connecting U.FL connector to a jack on a miniPCI card or board, often the tight space requires the use of 1.13mm cable, because it is very thin and flexible (diameter is 1.13mm).
 This very thin cable is typically needed in tight spaces inside of enclosures, so that the U.FL connector will snap down on the jack without popping off.

 - RG174 coax is thicker and has lower signal loss (attenuation) than 1.13mm while also being flexible/easily bendable.
 RG174 is better quality than 1.13mm and has a black jacket.
 The higher quality of this cable translates into lower loss/better performance.
 This cable is rated for outdoor use and is also suitable for indoor use.
 Note that LMR-100 coax is too thick in diameter to use with U.FL connectors.